codewithgauravgupta/django_app/steps.md

 * For testing post, we will need to create a fixture that will provide user data to post.
 Create a package `fixtures` in apps.
 We will have a user fixture by creating `user.py` under `fixtures` directory.

 * Inside the core/post directory, create a new file called tests.py.
 This file will then test for the creation of a post.

+* Writing tests for the Comment model requires the same steps as the tests for the Post model.
+First of all, create a new file called `post.py` in the apps/fixtures directory.
 ++++++++++++++++++++